 Next, comes your social environment.
 People around you change the way you think and live.
 If the people you see in your life don’t support you, there are high chances of you falling back to your past lifestyle.

 Raise the standards of your social environment by keeping a strict policy of who you spend your time with.
 Consciously or unconsciously, they impact your mind in positive or negative ways.
-If you have to spend time with such people for some reasons, then be cautious of their presence.
+If you have to spend time with such people for some reason, then be cautious of their presence.
 Try not to let them affect you as much.

 It’s a good idea to join a community of like-minded people who are following a similar journey as you.
 You will get support and hear other’s struggles so you can support them as well.
 When you get to discuss and express yourself, you feel connected and stay focused to keep going through the change.